Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Application: Trajectory Learning in UAV Networks

 \subsection{Numerical Results}

 First, we show the simulation results of the proposed model via independent Q-learning compared to the baseline schemes.
-Then, we investigate the benefits of the CTDE approach compared to independent training.
+Then, we investigate the benefits of the joint training approach compared to independent training.